 If an employee is not yet registered:

-To get registered, the employee must complete an Employee Registration Form, which must be submitted to the Social Security office along with the original copies of the applicant’s Birth Certificate and Marriage Certificate (if married).
+- To get registered, the employee must complete an Employee Registration Form, which must be submitted to the Social Security office along with the applicant’s original Birth Certificate and Marriage Certificate (if applicable).

 If an employee is already registered:

-But unable to present his employer with his Social Security card on the first day of work, he must ensure that it is presented by the very next day.
+- He must present his employer with his Social Security card on the first day of work.
 It is important that this is done, because one can only qualify for Social Security benefit if one is registered.

-It is important to note that while several persons in Dominica may have the same name, each registered member of the DSS has an unique Social Security number.
+It is important to note that each registered member of the DSS has a unique Social Security number.
 Your Social Security number ensures that all Contributions payable on your behalf are recorded against your name.
 You must therefore always quote your full Social Security number when making inquiries at the Social Security office.